 reference spectrum A spectrum of absorption (e.g. UV, IR), fluorescence, ionisation products (MS), etc., derived from the analyte and which may be characteristic of it.
 The reference mass spectrum preferably should be produced from the "pure" standard (or a solution of the "pure" standard) by the instrument used for analysis of the samples, and similar ionisation conditions must be used. "pure" standard A relatively pure sample of the solid/liquid analyte (or internal standard), of known purity.
 Usually >90% purity, except for certain technical pesticides. repeatability The precision (standard deviation) of measurement of an analyte (usually obtained from recovery or analysis of reference materials), obtained using the same method on the same sample(s) in a single laboratory over a short period of time, during which differences in the materials and equipment used and/or the analysts involved will not occur.
-May also be defined as the value below which the absolute difference between two single test results on identical material, obtained under the above conditions, may be expected to lie with a specified probability (e.g. 95%). reporting limit The lowest level at which residues will be reported as absolute numbers.
+May also be defined as the value below which the absolute difference between two single test results on identical material, obtained under the above conditions, may be expected to lie with a specified probability (e.g. 95%). reporting limit or reporting level The lowest level at which residues will be reported as absolute numbers.
 It may represent the practical LOQ, or it may be above that level to limit costs.
-It must not be lower than the LCL.
-For EU monitoring purposes, it should refer to an LCL that is applicable to all data obtained in the year. representative analyte (known as "reference pesticide" in the first edition of the guidelines) An analyte used to assess probable analytical performance in respect of other analytes notionally sought in the analysis.
+It must not be lower than the corresponding LCL.
+For EU monitoring purposes where samples for surveys are analysed over a 12-month period, the same reporting limit should be achievable throughout the whole year. representative analyte An analyte used to assess probable analytical performance in respect of other analytes notionally sought in the analysis.
 Acceptable data for a representative analyte are assumed to show that performance is satisfactory for the represented analytes.
 Representative analytes must include those for which the worst performance is expected. representative matrix Sample material or an extract of a commodity used as an indicator of method performance, or for matrix- matched calibration, in the analysis of broadly similar commodities.
 Similarity is usually determined according to the content of water, acids, sugars, lipids, secondary plant metabolites, etc., physical characteristics, or matrix effects.